-Understandably, every muscle group needs to be exercised in order to maintain tone and strength—and to feel at its best.
-If not exercised, the muscle group will become slack and eventually atrophy.
+Understandably, every muscle group needs to be exercised in order to maintain tone and strength, and to feel at its best.
+If not exercised, the muscle group will slack and eventually atrophy.
 Therefore, a lack of sensation around a woman's vaginal opening is usually caused by an out-of-shape PC muscle.

 In case you've never done a Kegel exercise, here are the basics.
-To find where your PC muscle are located, sit over a toilet and, with your legs apart, start a flow of urine.
+To find where your PC muscles are located, sit over a toilet and, with your legs apart, start a flow of urine.
 Halfway through, stop the flow.

 1. The Squeeze and Release Exercise